 Waste Management

 Oxford County manages a leading Waste Management program, consistently reaching top rankings for waste diversion in its class among Ontario municipalities.
-We collect garbage and recycling from roughly 26,000 households across its six participating municipalities, co-collected in the same truck.
+We provide curbside waste collection from roughly 53,000 households across the County and its eight area municipalities.

 What's new